Skip to employment guidance

 Obtain consent before requesting medical information

-Involve occupational health — not HR or line managers
+Use occupational health, not HR or managers

 Carry out a proper risk assessment